 The device supports a higher dynamic range, which ensures that it picks up as many stops of light as possible between the brightest white and the darkest black.
 A higher dynamic range produces sharper images with greater contrast.

 With increasing consumer demands it is crucial to give more for less.
-Unfortunately, like with the Vantrue R2, there is no built-in GPS module.
-However, both devices can support GPS functionality.
+Unfortunately, like with the mid-range Vantrue R2 and high-end Vantrue N4, there is no built-in GPS module.
+There seems to be a pattern emerging with this brand.
+Nonetheless, all of the mentioned devices can support GPS functionality with an add-on.
 To get the fullest out of this device, consider purchasing the available optional mount with GPS receiver.
 It will allow you to check vehicle location, speed, route on a map through Vantrue Player Software, and much more.

 Setting It Up